lsst-it/ittn-012/index.rst

 GeoIP Plugin
 ^^^^^^^^^^^^

-GeoLocation is a very useful plugin, that allows you to geolocate IPs (with specific coordinates) so you can then plot them into a map.
-The way it use to work, is thta it was "common access" for everyone, and you just needed to point the url to the precise location; but since the last update, you must follow the instructions from:
+GeoLocation is a very useful plugin, that allows you to geolocate IPs (with specific coordinates) so you can plot them into a map.
+It is "common access" for everyone, and you just needed to point the url to the precise location; but since the last update, you must follow the instructions from:

 https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/